-“Your culture will soon be dismantled.
-It is designed by the devil.
-It seeks to enslave all.”
+A “word of knowledge” recently (last week) passed our way: “Your culture will soon be dismantled.
+It was designed by the devil to enslave all.”

-There is “social rust” and emotional distance: After long periods of isolation, many people feel out of sync socially.
-There’s a hesitation or awkwardness in everyday interactions.
-Social skills, once taken for granted, feel a little “rusty” to some.
-People report smaller social circles, more anxiety about gatherings, and a tendency to cancel plans or avoid crowded spaces.
+There was a hesitation or awkwardness in everyday interactions.
+People reported smaller social circles, more anxiety about gatherings, and a tendency to cancel plans or avoid crowded spaces.

 There’s low-grade anxiety and “burnout,” especially among those of weak faith.

-Even if life seems “back to normal,” call it a lingering stress in the background.
+Even if life seems “back to normal,” call it a lingering stress in the background noise.
+The unpredictability of the pandemic rewired how people assess risk and security.

-There was a shift in priorities and values: For many, COVID caused a reckoning, a questioning of old routines—jobs, commutes, living situations, even relationships.
-Some made big changes; others are still feeling adrift.
+That stress, mixed with economic uncertainty, and now the wars in Gaza and Ukraine, have left many in a state of quiet burnout, functioning but tired, distracted, and flat emotionally.
+For many, covid caused a reckoning, a questioning of old routines—jobs, commutes, living situations, even relationships.
+Some people made big changes; others are still feeling adrift.

-Again, for a good number, there were also changes in time perception.
-It may now feel a bit “weird.”
 The years 2020–2022 are often remembered as a blur, and the usual markers of life—holidays, birthdays, work achievements—feel disconnected.

 This “strange mood” isn’t uniform—it hits people differently depending on their life, culture, and experience—but it’s widespread enough to feel like a low-frequency cultural shift.
+Even if they can’t articulate it, there’s a sense of “something’s missing.”

-If it was a poem, AI might call it (and yes, ChatGPT does write poetry) “The Mood That Lingers.”
+If it was a poem, AI might call it (and yes, ChatGPT does write poetry), “The Mood That Lingers”:

 There’s a quiet in the crowd these days,